arkency/posts/posts/2013-09-16-arkency-survival-guide-to-effective-programming.md

 ---
-title: "Developers oriented project management"
 created_at: 2013-09-16 18:25:12 +0200
 publish: true
 author: Robert Pankowecki
 newsletter: aar_newsletter
 tags: [ 'async remote', 'ebook', 'pdf', 'guide', 'effective', 'programming' ]
 ---

+# Developers oriented project management

 Working remotely is still a relatively new thing compared to going to an office, which has centuries long tradition.
 Despite its tremendous growth recently